Benawi/React-Bookstore/README.md

         - [x] /
         - [x] /categories
    - [x] Create components inside of the /components directory:
-        - [x] Contains individual book state, as well as a button to delete the book
+        - [x] Contains individual book states, as well as a button to delete the book
         - [x] Contains a list to render individual books
         - [x] Contains a form to create new books
         - [x] Contains navigation to link to the 2 routes you created